document.getElementById("button62").addEventListener("click", function() { alert("Hello World!"); });

 Cholesterol and our diet

 Cholesterol level is not the result of what we eat!
+The regulation of HDL and LDL cholesterol levels involves several interconnected body mechanisms:

 The biggest factor in cholesterol is not diet but genetics or heredity.
 Our liver is designed to remove excess cholesterol from our body, but genetics play a large part in our liver's ability to regulate cholesterol to a healthy level.